Designed for you

 The Association of Commercial Professionals – Life Sciences (ACP-LS) is the first organization for life science commercial professionals (sales, marketing, business development, client services, commercial operations and technical support) dedicated to selling and marketing to organizations (academic, government and commercial) that perform research, discovery, development, and manufacturing of pharmaceutical, biopharmaceutical, medical device, and diagnostic products and therapies.

-The purpose of ACP-LS is to serve its members, who are among the ~60,000 people globally who work in commercial roles for life science products and services companies, by helping them develop, grow, and find success through the sharing our collective knowledge and experience.
+The purpose of ACP-LS is to serve its members, who are among the more than 60,000 people globally who work in commercial roles for life science products and services companies, by helping them develop, grow, and find success through the sharing of our collective knowledge and experience.
 Those companies include contract research and contract manufacturing organizations (CROs & CMOs), scientific equipment manufacturers, reagents manufacturers, and consultancies.
 The association provides a dynamic forum for the exchange of knowledge through ongoing education, information resources, and opportunities for networking and professional development for life science commercial professionals.

 Member Roles: ACP-LS members are professionals who work in the disciplines of sales, sales management, business development, alliance management, strategic partnering, commercial operations, marketing management, product management, market research, client services, proposal development, applications support, and technical support.
 These disciplines are collectively referred to as commercial disciplines.